 RIBEIRO FRIO TO CHÃO DAS FEITEIRAS LEVADA HIKE

 The Ribeiro Frio to Chão das Feiteiras levada hike is a peaceful journey through the incredibly lush, UNESCO Heritage Laurissilva forest of central Madeira Island.
 There is no ‘epic viewpoint’ or incredible waterfall on this trail.
 However, what you will find is a quiet trail where you can become fully immersed in the forest.
-Hear the noises of the birds, notice the sound of the rain dropping from the leaves as you delve deep into the forest along this levada walk.
+Hear the noises of the birds, and notice the sound of the rain dropping from the leaves as you delve deep into the forest along this levada walk.

-Overall this trail was not difficult.
+Overall this hike on Madeira was not difficult.
 It was guided by the levada for most of the way with railings whenever there was a drop-off.
 The only hard part was staying on track in the second half of the route.
 Once you make the turn-off, when you begin up the hill for the incline, it is a little less well-defined and I needed to consult the online map a few times to stay on the right path.
 But in terms of the actual difficulty regarding the trail, there was nothing that should trouble you if 300m of incline is all good for your fitness.
 Kids, dogs, and families will enjoy this forest immersion.

 Want more details and photos?
 View the full blog post here: RIBEIRO FRIO TO CHÃO DAS FEITEIRAS LEVADA HIKE